Beowulf (2007 film): Critical response

 Kenneth Turan of NPR criticized the film, writing: "It's been 50 years since Hollywood first started flirting with 3-D movies, and the special glasses required for viewing have gotten a whole lot more substantial.
 The stories being filmed are just as flimsy.
 Of course Beowulf does have a more impressive literary pedigree than, say, Bwana Devil.
 But you'd never know that by looking at the movie.
 Beowulf's story of a hero who slays monsters has become a fanboy fantasy that panders with demonic energy to the young male demographic."
 Manohla Dargis of The New York Times compared the poem with the film, stating that "If you don't remember this evil babe from the poem, it's because she's almost entirely the invention of the screenwriters Roger Avary and Neil Gaiman and the director Robert Zemeckis, who together have plumped her up in words, deeds and curves.
 These creative interventions aren't especially surprising given the source material and the nature of big-studio adaptations.
 There's plenty of action in Beowulf, but even its more vigorous bloodletting pales next to its rich language, exotic setting and mythic grandeur."

+Diana F. Ye gave the film three out of five, praising the effects and action scenes, Peter Bradshaw, reviewing for The Guardian criticized the effects and sexual jokes but praised the story.
+Bradshaw rated the film 3 stars out of 5.
+Ted Alvarez criticized the story, gags and motion effects.